 Following her work in the Crimean War, Nightingale was assigned to a Turkey-based barrack known for unsanitary conditions.
 In her journal, later published as “Notes on Nursing,” Nightingale documented her use of hot water and soap in patient care and showed statistics to predict patient morbidity and mortality.
 Nightingale “infused her nursing practice with evidence with the goal of enhancing patient health outcomes.
-She was a pioneer of evidence-based practice within the discipline of nursing,” April Mackey, BSN, wrote in “The History of Evidence Based Practice in Nursing Education and Practice.”
+She was a pioneer of evidence-based practice within the discipline of nursing,” April Mackey, BSN, wrote in “The History of Evidence-Based Practice in Nursing Education and Practice.”

 A majority of historians credit the founder of EBP as Dr. Archie Cochrane, who implemented what he called evidence-based medicine in the 1970s.
 Prior to Cochrane, a majority of patient care was based on a doctor’s personal choice.
-Cochrane identified randomized controlled trials as the most reliable form of evidence and lobbied for trials to become the foundation of healthcare decision-making, resulting in the evolution of the evidenced-based medicine movement, according to Mackey.
+Cochrane identified randomized controlled trials as the most reliable form of evidence and lobbied for trials to become the foundation of healthcare decision-making, resulting in the evolution of the evidence-based medicine movement, according to Mackey.

 A 1996 report by researcher David L. Sackett, et al., is qualified as literature’s first published definition of EBP.
-In “Evidence based medicine: What it is and what it isn’t,” Sackett, et al. said, “Evidence based medicine is the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients.”
+In “Evidence-based medicine: What it is and what it isn’t,” Sackett, et al. said, “Evidence-based medicine is the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients.”
 Clinicians using EBP were instructed to reach a diagnosis through the use of research merged with the patient’s values and beliefs, according to Mackey.

-Fueled by the demand for accountability in healthcare, the intended effect of EBP is to create standard healthcare practices tied back to best evidence, reducing any “illogical variation” in care, writes Kathleen R. Stevens, EdD, RN, in “The Impact of Evidence-Based Practice in Nursing and the Next Big Ideas.”
+Fueled by the demand for accountability in healthcare, the intended effect of EBP is to create standard healthcare practices tied back to the best evidence, reducing any “illogical variation” in care, writes Kathleen R. Stevens, EdD, RN, in “The Impact of Evidence-Based Practice in Nursing and the Next Big Ideas.”

 The Advantages of Using Evidence-Based Practice in Nursing

-According to William Rosenberg and Anna Donald in “Evidence Based Medicine: An Approach to Clinical Problem-Solving,” there are four steps to EBP:
+According to William Rosenberg and Anna Donald in “Evidence-Based Medicine: An Approach to Clinical Problem-Solving,” there are four steps to EBP: